 Dr Serene Ho’s Concept Paper titled ‘Thinking About Treaty Spatially’ is now available to view.
 The paper explores spatial implications of treaty for land and geospatial professionals for building a shared future.

-RMIT will add value to:
+RMIT will add value through:

-We will enable industry to:
+We will enable innovation by:

 We will add to and improve sensing devices available on the Internet of Things.